modernweb-dev/web/packages/test-runner-browser-lib/README.md

 For a simple setup, you can use this library directly in your project and avoid using a testing framework.

-You can also use this as a wrapper around an existing testing framework, and kick off the test execution and report the results back.
+You can also use this as a wrapper around an existing testing framework.
+To kick off the test execution and report the results back.
 See [@web/test-runner-mocha](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-mocha) as an example of that.

+### JS tests

-This is a simple example implementation:
+This is a simple example implementation for JS tests:

 ```js
 import {